LiadJ9/Demoblaze-Testing/README.md

 # Demoblaze-Testing
-This repository is used to work together on pycharm testing projects!
+This is our Test repository for the Demo blaze testing store